Anthrocon/www/content/Venue/accessibility/index.md

 {{< img src="43092714344_9a066e479c_k_HokuloaLuau.jpg" alt="An American Sign Language Interpreter, or an \"Interpre-fur\", helping to sign for a Main Stage event at Anthrocon." hint="picture" attr="HokuloaLuau" attrlink="https://flic.kr/p/28DXqDw" >}}
 {{< /columns >}}

+## Lines and Seating
+Anthrocon offers accessible lines and seating to assist attendees with mobility needs.
+- **Registration:** Look for the ADA access line near the Hall D entrance off of Tenth Street.
+- **Events:** ADA lines are offered events and will be located near the entrance to the event room.
+- **Elevators:** Fursuiters and attendees with mobility needs are given priority access to elevators in the Westin and in the skybridge from the Westin to the DLCC.
+Please ask an accessibility or safety staff member if you need assistance finding the accessible lines or seating.

+## Quiet Room

+A quiet room is available at DLCC 314 for a brief respite from the noise and bustle of the convention.

 ***